ideaChenGo/FS2/README.md

 ### The FS2 is a digital Polaroid that uploads the photo instantly to the cloud
 This project serves as a base to explore Arducam possibilities in combination with a WiFI "System on a Chip" such as ESP8266 to create a simple WiFi point-and-shoot digital camera.
 This is a work in progress, and only schematics is provided, but it can work out of the box if you can connect 8 Serial Parallel Interface cables from the camera to a Wemos D1 or similar and upload this example with the described requirements.
 Please open an issue if you can't compile it and I will try to help and fill the missing requirements.
+This is just the base program to enable you to have a fast demo to start with.
+The idea is that is fully open source DIY Camera where the users can modify and fully control the software that is running it.

 ### What is powering this camera
 This WiFi instant camera is powered by a 2000mA/hr LiOn battery and Espressif state of the art WiFi "System of a Chip" allowing to be about 15 hours online and take hundreds of pictures.